MyTooliT/ICOc/ReadMe.md

 ### Starting the Program

-The `ICOc` script can be used to control an STH (or SHA).
+The `ICOc` script can be used to control a sensor device.
 After you enter the command

 ```sh
 icoc